-5.1[Editor’s note: So, here a question is who establishes that criteria?
-Is that done by the STI-PA in its role as Trust Authority OR is the role of the STI-GA to establish that criteria?

-Typically a Policy Management Authority (PMA) comprises the set of people to make these decisions.
-The set is typically comprised of the stakeholders (e.g., service providers in the case of SHAKEN)]
+An STI-CA shall notify the STI-PA should it choose to no longer provide STI certificates.

+An STI-CA shall follow recommended procedures to perform key rollover.

+[Editor’s note: somewhere we need to add the details in terms of handling key rollover of the Trust Authority.

+The complete details of the CP that shall be supported by the STI-CAs is provided in section 5.1.

 Certificate Policy & Certification Practice Statements

 The STI-PAs shall define a Certificate Policy (CP) that defines the policies to be followed by an STI-CA within the SHAKEN framework.
 Within the SHAKEN framework, the STI-PA imposes some of these policies based on its role as the Trust Authority.
 The STI-CAs shall produce Certification Practice Statements defining the manner in which they abide by the Certificate Policy, aligning with their role as a CA issuing STI certificates.